 Upon biting into my first slice of this brownie, I needed no further persuasion as to which was the better brownie recipe.
 Nigel Slater’s My Very Good Chocolate Brownie Recipe is more than very good.
-It is, without a doubt, the best brownie recipe.
-Ever.
+They are, without a doubt, the best ever brownies.

 Easy Chocolate Brownies

 An easy chocolate brownie recipe using real chocolate and rich cocoa powder.
 Moist and fudgy with just the right gooey centre and a beautiful flakey crust.
 Recipe adapted from The Kitchen Diaries by Nigel Slater

 - Category: Desserts

 - Cuisine: American